 The 3000-ton church building was moved to its present location on the opposite side of Hart Plaza to make way for the Detroit civic center.

 People keep coming back to Mariners’ Church because they find it nourishes them spiritually, uplifts them emotionally and gives them strength for another week.
-Many also come because they enjoy the classical worship music and have made lasting friends here.
+Many enjoy the classical worship music and have made lasting friends.